MetaphorData/connectors/metaphor/monte_carlo/README.md

 #### Snowflake Account

-If one of the data sources is using Snowflake dataset, please provide the Snowflake account as follows,
+If some of the monitored data assets are Snowflake datasets, please provide the Snowflake account as follows,

 ```yaml
 snowflake_account: <account_name>